-Knox County Health Department operates a mosquito control program from April through November each mosquito season.
-Knox County strives to help improve the quality of life of the citizens of Knox County by reducing the public health threat and nuisance caused by mosquitoes.
+< The Knox County Health Department operates a West Nile Virus control program from April to November each mosquito season.
+Our goal is to reduce the public health threat of West Nile Virus caused by mosquitoes.

-Knox County offers a broad spectrum of services to help control mosquitoes.
+Knox County offers a broad spectrum of services to help control the spread of the virus and the mosquito population.
 Educating the public regarding mosquito control and how to help reduce the incidence of mosquito bites is very important.

-Mosquito Control employees are available to conduct meetings for homeowner associations, community and civic groups, health fairs or any group interested in learning about mosquito control.
+Mosquito Control employees are available to conduct meetings for homeowner associations, community and civic groups, health fairs, or any group interested.
+For more information, contact (865) 215-5200.

 INFORMATION PAMPHLETS AVAILABLE:

 The following pamphlets are available by contacting the Health Department or for viewing at this site.